-What Do Environmental Engineering Technician Do?
+What You Need to Know About Environmental Engineering Technician

-Environmental Engineering Technician Example Apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
+Occupation Description Apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
 May assist in the development of environmental remediation devices.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Speaking: Talking to others to convey information effectively.

 Science: Using scientific rules and methods to solve problems.